- Greece has more than 5000 Greek islands, and there are many authentic and unknown options for travelers to explore.

 Psara is also an ideal destination for trekking lovers, those enjoying wild nature, and long-stretched beaches offering seclusion and tranquillity.

-Choose to have a small trip around the island by a local boat, discover locations not accessible on foot and sail to the islet of Antipsara a few miles away.
+Choose to have a short trip around the island by a local boat, discover locations not accessible on foot and sail to the islet of Antipsara, a few miles away.
 If you are looking for an unspoiled Greek island, Psara is your best bet.

 Mandraki on Nisyros - credits: lifo.gr

 Located between the Greek islands of Kos and Tilos, the small circular island of Nisyros belongs to the Dodecanese islands region in the eastern part of Greece.
 Nisyros’ shape gives away its important feature.
 It is a volcano, still active, with a huge caldera of about three to four km wide.